MonkyDCristian/SEMA_Sim/documentation/change_sim_cfg.md

 * vgc10_enabled:=true/false

-By default all parameters are set to true.
+By default, all parameters are set to true.

 ### Example
 ```